-The Service plan template, provided by HSD, maps a member's path toward self-management of physical and behavioral health conditions, and is specifically designed to help meet member needs and achieve goals.
-The Service plan is a document intended to be updated frequently to reflect identified needs, communicate services a member will receive, and serve as a shared plan for the member, their family or representatives, and service providers.
+The service plan template in BHSDStar maps a member's path toward self-management of physical and behavioral health conditions and is specifically designed to help meet member needs and achieve goals.
+The service plan is intended to be updated frequently to reflect member needs, communicate services a member will receive, and serve as a shared plan for the member, their family or representatives, caregivers, service providers, and other relevant stakeholders.
 The plan is intended to be supplemented by treatment plans developed by practitioners.
-The Service plan:
+The service plan:

-- Requires active participation from members, family, caregivers, and team members; - Requires consultation with interdisciplinary team experts, primary care provider, specialists, behavioral health providers, and other participants in a member's care; - Identifies additional recommended health screenings; - Addresses long-term and physical, behavioral, and social health needs; - Is organized around a member's goals, preferences and optimal clinical outcomes, including self-management.
-The plan includes as many short- and long-term goals as needed; - Specifies treatment and wellness supports that bridge behavioral health and primary care; - Includes a backup plan that addresses situations when regularly-scheduled providers are unavailable, and provides contact information for people and agencies identified in the backup plan.
-This is primarily for members receiving home- and community-based services where there is a nursing facility level of care (NFLOC) determination.
-There is no required template; the plan is uploaded as a file into the State's webbased data collection tool, BHSDStar (please refer to the "Heath Information Technology" section of this manual on page 36 for information on BHSDStar); - Includes a crisis/emergency plan listing steps a member and/or representative will take that differ from the standard emergency protocol in the event of an emergency.
-These are individualized plans, uploaded into BHSDStar; - Is shared with members and their providers; and - Is updated with status and plan changes.
+- Requires active participation from members, family, caregivers, and CLNM team members; - Requires consultation with interdisciplinary team experts, primary care providers, specialists, behavioral health providers, and other participants in a member's care; - Identifies additional recommended health screenings; - Addresses long-term and physical, behavioral, and social health needs; - Is organized around a member's goals, preferences and optimal clinical outcomes, including self-management.
+The plan includes as many short- and long-term goals as needed; - Specifies treatment and wellness supports that bridge behavioral health and primary care;

+- Includes a backup plan that addresses situations when designated providers are unavailable and provides contact information for people and agencies identified in the backup plan.
+This is primarily for members receiving home- and community-based services where there is a nursing facility level of care (NF LOC) determination.
+There is no required template; the plan is uploaded as a file into the State's web-based data collection tool, BHSDStar (please refer to the "Heath Information Technology" section of this manual on page 37 for information on BHSDStar); - Includes a crisis/emergency plan listing steps a member and/or representative will take that differ from the standard emergency protocol in the event of an emergency.
+These are individualized plans entered into BHSDStar; - Is shared with members and their providers; and - Is updated with status and plan changes.